 10) What is the minimum period of volunteer work required to be registered?
 2 months at a minimum of 18 hrs a week. (which will be a probationary period).

 11) What is the maximum period?
-For tourists, it is 3 months and 6 months for Indian Nationals and OCI. (renewable).
+6 months for Indian Nationals and OCI holders. (renewable).

 12) Can I change the place where I volunteer?
 Only under special circumstances, and to do so you will need to re-register with Savi.